-Every spring AWC presents a program of speakers who address current, relevant topics.
+Every year, AWC presents a program of speakers who address current, relevant topics.
 Our meetings have focused on the impact of plastic on waterways and wildlife, invasive species, creek restoration, and human feeding of waterfowl.
-The 2020 annual meeting has been postponed due to Covid-19.
-We hope to be back in fall 2021.
+We hope to be back in fall 2022.

 Scoop the Poop!

 Beer & Bites

 In 2012, AWC initiated its only fundraiser featuring a selection of beers, home-made appetizers, and silent auction items.
 Over time, it has grown to a well-attended event with live music and an ever-larger venue--from member's homes to the Midnight Sun Brewery and in 2019 at the Alaska Zoo.
-It will resume when AWC considers it safe for people's health.
+It will resume when AWC considers it safe for a large indoor gathering.